 One easy Pinterest trick to get more blog traffic.
-How to hide a vertical image for Pinterest.
-Simple way to have more than one pinnable image for blog post - MintSwift
+How to hide a vertical, pinnable blog post graphics for Pinterest - MintSwift

 When you just started your blog and you have five blog post, you probably don’t have a lot of your own content to share on Pinterest.
 It’s not a secret – long, vertical images work better on Pinterest rather than square and small, but not everyone wants to include a giant image for the blog post or want to include five different blog post graphic within the post because it’ll look cluttered and can distract your reader.
 Today, I want to share my secret weapon which helps me get more traffic from Pinterest, by making my content visible to more people.
 You’ll learn how to hide vertical images for Pinterest in a simple way, so you can have more than one image for a blog post.